deathlyhallows-horcrux/Online-Restaurant-Order/README.md

 # Online-Restaurant-Order

-A web application to view the menu and other features of the restaurant.
+A web application for restaurant to view menu items, add items to cart and order.
 The pages are built using HTML, CSS, JavaScript, jQuery.
 The customer can login and add items to the cart to order.
 It consists of JSP pages and JDBC connections to MySQL database for Login and Registration.

 ![screenshot 1](https://cloud.githubusercontent.com/assets/15719313/16182711/11250552-3677-11e6-8e4b-e2725e6e3b2b.png)
 ![screenshot 2](https://cloud.githubusercontent.com/assets/15719313/16182713/15ae0e7a-3677-11e6-88f2-532b8de26a9d.png)